 - Seasonal tips for beginner cyclists

-Seto Inland Sea Climate
+Seto Inland Sea climate

 The reason the Seto Inland Sea area is warm with little rainfall is largely due to its geographical location, surrounded by the Shikoku Mountains to the south and the Chugoku Mountains to the north.